alex-greff/java-command-shell/crcCards/readMeForCrcCards.txt

 --If at any point you change or modify your design:
 ----a) Change your CRC Cards to reflect the new design.
-----b) Change your code sturcture so that it reflects the new design.
+----b) Change your code structure so that it reflects the new design.

 --Follow the same format as in Assignment1 for crc cards.